Las Vegas Thunderbirds

-The Las Vegas Thunderbirds are a junior ice hockey team in the United States Premier Hockey League (USPHL).
-The Thunderbirds play their home games at City National Arena.
+The Las Vegas Thunderbirds were a junior ice hockey team in the United States Premier Hockey League (USPHL).
+The Thunderbirds played their home games at City National Arena in Summerlin South, Nevada, in the Las Vegas Valley.

 History

 The Las Vegas Thunderbirds were announced by the Western States Hockey League (WSHL) as an expansion team on February 14, 2019.
 They began play in the 2019–20 season.

-Team ownership includes Corey St. Germain, while its president is former NHL player John Marks.
-A first-round selection (ninth overall) in the 1968 NHL Entry Draft by the Chicago Blackhawks, Marks has coached at the junior level as well as professional hockey.
+Team ownership included Corey St. Germain, while its president was announced as former NHL player John Marks.
+Marks had previously coached at junior and professional hockey.
 He retired from coaching in 2015 after four seasons leading the Fargo Force of the United States Hockey League.
+The team played their first season at SoBe Ice Arena.

 In 2020, the Thunderbirds left the WSHL after one season and joined another independent junior hockey league, the United States Premier Hockey League (USPHL), at the Premier (Tier III) level.
+They also moved their home games to City National Arena beginning with the 2020–21 season.
+In 2022, the team improved and reaching the conference final against the Fresno Monsters.
+In 2023, they clinched their first division title by sweeping Fresno in the playoff final.
+This result allowed the Thunderbirds to advance to the USPHL Premier National Championship, held in Utica, New York, for the first time in their history.

+In June 2023, three local Las Vegas entrepreneurs — Joe Micatrotto, Marco Benvenuti and Allan Creel — purchased the team from Adam Bonaldi and Corey St. Germain.
+The team relocated to Henderson, Nevada for the 2024–25 season, and were rebranded as the Henderson Force.